boydx/webpage-thumbs/README.md

 ## Example

 New Maps Plus projects: https://newmapsplus.github.io/projects.
 This is currently a random assortment of final projects from MAP 671 and 672.
 Some are from the CartoDB days.

+## Contributing

+If you have any ideas how to improve this project, please feel free to contribute.